JOURNAL OF GENTRY GENEALOGY

 - Married about 1745, Louisa County, to Mary (maiden name unknown)

-Note.
-Despite the fact that GFA lists Allen as "Allen A. Gentry", there is no evidence that he had a middle name.
+[Note.
+Richard Gentry's "Gentry Family in America" ( GFA) includes Allen in a section labeled "Other Gentrys".
+It gives the terms of the will and lists Allen as "Allen A. Gentry".
+There is no evidence that Allen had a middle name.
 Rather, the mark that he used in signing his name to documents, namely the letter "A", has been confused with a middle name.
-The same is true of Joseph who is sometimes listed in genealogy sources as "Joseph G. Gentry".
+The same is true of Joseph who is sometimes listed in genealogy sources as "Joseph G. Gentry".]

-The timing of moves by Allen's family is found in testimony given by his son, Meshack, in applying for a Revolutionary War pension(39a).
-Meshack stated that he was born in Louisa County, Virginia (about.1748 based upon his age at time of testimony), and moved to Lunenburg County when he was 4 (about 1752).
+The timing of early moves by Allen's family is found in testimony given by his son, Meshack, in applying for a Revolutionary War pension<31a>.
+Meshack stated that he was born in Louisa County, Virginia (about 1748 based upon his age at time of testimony), and moved to Lunenburg County when he was 4 (about 1752).
 He lived there until he was 25 (about 1773), when he moved to Caswell County, North Carolina.
 Since Meshack's brother, Shadrack, was presumably older than he, we can estimate Shadrack's birth as being roughly 1746, and Allen's marriage perhaps 1745.
 This date of marriage and subsequent birth of Allen's children appear to have been somewhat earlier than Joseph's (the latter's oldest son, Samuel was born about 1748).
-On the other hand, Joseph appears to have taken a lead role in moving from Louisa County and in purchasing land in Lunenburg County, as might be expected of an older brother.
-Accordingly, we have already suggested that Joseph was the older of the two.
+However, Joseph appears to have taken a lead role in moving from Louisa County and in purchasing land in Lunenburg County, as might be expected of an older brother.
+Accordingly, we have already suggested that Joseph was the older of the two and that Allen lived with Joseph when he first moved to Lunenburg County.

 Simon Gentry